Quiza12/pathtopeace/little-wins.md

 Citing from personal experience, these have all had an extremely positive impact on my mental health, as I said before, granting a 'little win' as I continue with the day.
 These have improved my mood, focus and productivity.

+Little Wins can range from activities of
++ 5 minutes
++ 10 minutes
++ 30 minutes
++ 1 hour

 # 5 minute Activities
 + Workout